HollowMan6/CS-E4160/A4/README.md

 ```

 ### 3.2 Explain the concepts of the pseudo-device and loopback device.
 A loopback device is a special type of device that allows a file to be treated as if it were a block device.
 This means that a filesystem can be created within a file and mounted as if it were a separate disk partition.
+It is a virtual network interface that allows a computer to communicate with itself over a network protocol.
+A loopback device is often used for testing network applications or for running a web server on a local machine.
+The loopback device is assigned an IP address, typically 127.0.0.1, that is used to refer to the local machine.
+When a network application sends data to the loopback address, the data is sent directly to the loopback device, which then processes the data as if it had been received over a physical network interface.

 A pseudo-device is a device that exists only in software, not in hardware.
 It is created by the device mapper (dm), which is a framework for creating virtual block devices out of other block devices.
 The device mapper takes a block device (such as a loopback device) and maps it to a new block device with additional features, such as encryption or RAID.